 Camp Wayne has been owned and directed by the Corpuel family since 1952.
 Now in our third generation, we are extremely proud of the traditions and spirit that thousands of campers and staff have experienced as part of our greater camp family.

-Our Directors, Steve and Josh, have over 60 years of combined camp experience!
+Our Directors, Josh, Joe, and Carrie, have over 60 years of combined camp experience!
 I guess you can say that “We LOVE camp.”
 From pre-camp preparations to day-to-day program management during the summer we personally ensure that summers at Camp Wayne provide each and every camper with memories to last a lifetime.
 Actively participating in the excitement right alongside our campers is the highlight of each summer.
 In fact, our campers usually start to wonder what bunk we’re in!

 Chris Burnett has been working at Camp Wayne since 1994.
 He has worked as a Sailing Counselor, Group Leader, Special Activities Director, and in his current capacity as Head Counselor.
 He loved camp so much that he switched his focus from business to education, allowing him to be part of the camp experience every summer.
 When not at camp, Chris lives in Southern California where he has been a fourth and fifth grade teacher for the Los Alamitos School District since 1998.
 He has a Bachelor’s of Business Administration degree from the University of San Diego and a Master’s degree in Education from Pepperdine University.
 Chris enjoys surfing and sailing in the waters off Southern California as well as snowboarding in the local mountains.

 Rudy Williams joined our staff in 2007 as Lacrosse Director.
 In addition he has been a Group Leader, and now fulfills his current role as Head Counselor for our oldest campers.
 Rudy graduated with a Bachelors in Health and Physical Education from Greensboro College and has a Masters degree in Physical Education from the University of South Florida.
-He is currently a physical education teacher in South Florida where he is also a Varsity Lacrosse coach.
+He is currently a physical education teacher in Greensboro, North Carolina and is the Head Varsity Lacrosse coach at Greensboro Day School.
+Rudy started Rise Lacrosse, a lacrosse and reading program for children in lower socio-economic areas and manages RAW Lacrosse, a travel program in Florida and Delaware.
 His love for children and camp life are the reasons he continues to remain part of the Camp Wayne family.